Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/dilution.md

 - **Date:** The date the plate was first created
 - **Sample:** This field is automatically populated for you if you click "Add dilution" under an existing sample.
 If it is not automatically populated, you can search through the dropdown box and select the sample that you are working on.
 If a teammate created the Environmental Sample entry, make sure that they have added you as a co-author so you may refer to it in your entries.
 Click the "add new" button only if you need to create a new Environmental Sample from scratch to link to this entry.
-- **Isolate Selection:** Click the "Add Isolate" button to link an isolate to this entry.
-See the "Isolate Selection Interface" selection below for more information

 ## Optional Information